 VICTORIA B&B: GETTING THERE

-We left London at lunchtime on Friday and drove all the way to Caernarfon, which is located a little North West of Snowdonia National Park.
+We left London at lunchtime on Friday and drove all the way to Caernarfon, which is located a little North West of Snowdonia National Park in Wales.
 Leaving London on a Friday after work might sound crazy, but the drive is only about five and half hours.
 Although we got stuck in traffic, we weren’t delayed for too long.